sharmlj/sharmlj.github.io/README.md

             <p class="idea-1">Are you smilling yet?</p>
             <p class="idea-2">I hope you are.</p>
             <p class="idea-3">
-                I'm not cheesy normally.
-This thing made me cringe right now<br>
+                I'm not cheesy or corny as I am right now normally. <br>
-But, I just realized, I wanted to do something<br>
+In fact, this thing made me cringe.
+HAHA <br>
-                <strong>special</strong> for you
+But, I just realized, I wanted to do something
-                .
+                <strong>special</strong> for you.
             </p>
             <p class="idea-4">Because,</p>
             <p class="idea-5">